When Your Rottweiler Channels their Inner Wolf

-But, in case you’re concerned about the amount your Rottweiler howls, these are some of the reasons they do it.
+But, if you’re concerned about the amount your Rottweiler howls, these are some of the reasons they do it.

 It’s Just an Instinctual Reaction

-Howling is a very mournful sound, and we might immediately think something’s wrong but for much of the time, a dog will howl because it’s programmed to do so.
+Howling is a very mournful sound, and we might immediately think something’s wrong, but much of the time, a dog will howl because it’s programmed to do so.
 In the wild, wolves and other dogs use howling to communicate with the rest of the pack.

 Instincts are powerful things!

 By now, you’ll know that these ‘Velcro dogs’ love nothing more than to feel loved and appreciated by their owners.
-Rottweilers live for their human’s attention and once they know something gets it, they’ll do it repeatedly.
+Rottweilers live for their human Attention; once they know something gets it, they’ll do it repeatedly.